Electrocompaniet: NEMO AW 600 monaural class A reference amplifier

-NEMO was at some point (and still might be) at use in Abbey Road Studios.
-The NEMO has collected rave reviews from among others Stereophile USA and Haute Fidelite France.
+NEMO was at some point used in Abbey Road Studios.

-At 1×600 Watts in 8 ohms it is among the most powerful high-end amplifiers in existence, and should be able to run most Hi-Fi Speakers produced.

 EMC 1 CD player

-In 1998 Electrocompaniet produced CD player called the EMC 1.
-Since then Electrocompaniet has produced several updates of the EMC.
-The one that is currently in production(2020) is the EMC 1 MKV.
-The MKV features 24-bit upsampling, SACD, electromechanical cancellation system, fully balanced D/A converter, separate transformers and PCB¨s.
+In 1998, Electrocompaniet produced a CD player called the EMC 1.
+Since then, Electrocompaniet has produced several updates of the EMC.
+The MKV features 24-bit upsampling, SACD, an electromechanical cancellation system, fully balanced D/A converter, separate transformers and PCB's.

 ECG 1 turntable

-In late 2014 Electrocompaniet developed their first turntable ever after years of requests from customers and distributors.

-The turntable uses a Jelco tonearm, and a custom made cartridge by pick-up manufacturer Soundsmith.
+Electrocompaniet developed their first turntable in late 2014.
+The turntable uses a Jelco tonearm, and a custom-made cartridge by pick-up manufacturer Soundsmith.
 The plinth is made of three layers, consisting of two layers acrylic, and one aluminum layer in the middle.
-This so-called '´sandwich'´ construction isolates the plinth from vibrations and resonance.
-To keep all noise to a minimum, the motor is completely isolated from the plinth so as little as possible disturbance from the motor will reach the pickup.
+This so-called "sandwich" construction isolates the plinth from vibrations and resonance.
 It has a motor control that can play 33 1/3, 45 and 78 RPM records.